SWTong/setting-up-pfsense/README.md

 3. Have your ISP gateway running (we'll be using [Ubuntu ISP](https://silexone.github.io/guides/nestor/ISPsetup.html) here).

 ## Summary <a id="summary"></a>
 pfSense is an open source firewall that is based on the FreeBSD operating system.
-Here, we will learn how to install and setup pfSense in a virtualization software, in this case, VirtualBox.
+Here, we will learn how to install and configure pfSense in a virtualization software, in this case, VirtualBox.
+We will also learn how to configure pfSense interfaces such as WAN and DMZ and firewall rules on a graphic user interface, in this case, Windows 10.
+We will then prepare to setup the DMZ interface to continue the goal of establishing a [virtual training network](https://silexone.github.io/).

 ## Installing pfSense <a id="installation"></a>
 1. Go to the pfSense download page [here](https://www.pfsense.org/download/).